 For most itineraries travel arrangements are not included in the price.
 However, if you’re travelling via public transport we can advise on the best possible way of getting to the start of your walk, as well as arrange taxi transfers from airports/train/bus stations where necessary.

-If you’re travelling down by car, your choice of where you can leave that car is largely dependent on the walk you’re taking.
+If you’re travelling by car, your choice of where you can leave that car is largely dependent on the walk you’re taking.
 Ring ahead for advice, and please always wait until we have confirmed your booking before making travel arrangements

 How Fit Do I Need to Be?